Baked Manicotti | Devon’s Marvelous Recipe

 Step five

-Mix together with a spatula until combined.
+Mix the cheese mixture together with a spatula until combined.
 (F)

 Step six

-Preheat the oven to 350 degrees Fahrenheit and take out the red gravy you’ll be using.
+Preheat the oven to 350 degrees Fahrenheit and take out the pasta sauce (gravy) you’ll be using.
 I’m using this recipe.

 Get a large jelly roll pan and add some gravy in the bottom of it.